 Follow the step by step process or choose what situation that best describes you:

-There are 14 territorial and provincial law societies across Canada responsible for controlling 106,851 lawyers (as of 2009).
+There are 14 territorial and provincial law societies across Canada responsible for controlling over 120,000 lawyers as of 2019 (as well as 3800 notaries in Quebec and 9000 independent paralegals in the public interest in Ontario).
 The national coordinating body of Canadian lawyers is The Federation of Law Societies of Canada (FLSC), which is responsible for developing national regulations standards for the legal profession.

-According to its 2009 survey, the FLSC has compiled the following numbers of practicing attorneys in each Canadian province/territory:
+According to its 2016 Statistical Report, the FLSC has compiled the following numbers of active, practicing attorneys in each Canadian province/territory:

 Because Canadian education is regulated on a provincial level, there are no national accreditation bodies for Canadian colleges and universities.
 Government organizations recognize certain colleges and universities within their jurisdiction.
 There are certain national associations that establish quality standards and regulate colleges and universities, including: